jpasner/district-cities/README.md

    - Contains 19,484 City Population rows

 4. **Extract City and State Information:**
+   - Clean-up some issues caused by the Human readable formatted Excel file
    - Extracts relevant city and state data from the population file.

 5. **Merge Datasets:**